ShawnHymel/google-coral-micro-object-detection/firmware/image-collection-http/README.md

-# Object Detection HTTP Server
+# Image Collection via HTTP Server

-Firmware for the Google Coral Micro to capture images from the onboard camera, perform object detection, and stream the images along with bounding box information via Ethernet over USB.
+Firmware for the Google Coral Micro to stream images from the camera via Ethernet over USB.
+Images are hosted from an HTTP server.
 Flash the firmware, and with the board plugged into your computer, navigate to [http://10.10.10.1](http://10.10.10.1) on a browser.
-You should see images with bounding boxes displayed.
+You should see images being streamed.

 Adjust the zoom level to make the image appear larger or smaller.
-As with the *image-collection-http* firmware, you can save the raw images (original resolution, no bounding boxes) to your download folder by pressing the *Save Image* button.
+Change the label if you wish to do image classification instead of object detection (i.e. it changes the prefix on the saved JPG).
+Click *Save Image* to save the image (original resolution, not affected by *zoom* multiplier) to your downloads folder.

 ## Build and Flash Locally